 operatingsystem), the amount of memory (

 memorysize_mb), and the primary IP address (

-The radiator provides a high-visibility overview of your infrastructure’s nodes, and allows you to gather the following information at a glance:
+The radiator provides a high-visibility overview of your infrastructure’s node states, and allows you to see the following information at a glance:

 - Count of all nodes actively managed by Puppet.